Gotthard railway: Gotthard Tunnel

 Immediately after Göschenen station, the Gotthard railway enters the Gotthard Tunnel, a 15003 m, double-track tunnel, built as one tube.
 The highest point of the Gotthard line is within this tunnel, 1151 m above sea level, which makes it the second highest standard railway in Switzerland, after the Lötschberg railway line, the other main north-south axis in the country.
-Here the tunnel crosses the border between the canton of Uri and the canton of Ticino, and line passes from the German-speaking part of Switzerland to the Italian-speaking part.
+Here the tunnel crosses the border between the canton of Uri and the canton of Ticino, and the line passes from the German-speaking part of Switzerland to the Italian-speaking part.

 The line exits the tunnel at Airolo, at an altitude of 1142 m in the valley of the river Ticino, which it follows as far as Bellinzona.
 Both north and south portals are within a few hundreds metres from those of the Gotthard Road Tunnel.

-Southern ramp, Airolo - Bellinzona
+Southern ramp, Airolo–Bellinzona

-After passing through Airolo station, the line crosses the Ticino and descends through its valley in the Leventina.
+After passing through Airolo, the line crosses the Ticino and descends through its valley in the Leventina.
 Between Airolo and Biasca the line falls by no less than 849 m in 46 km.

 At Piotta, the Funicolare del Ritom ascends to the Ritom dam.
 Beyond Rodi-Fiesso, at an altitude of 942 m, the most impressive section of the southern ramp begins.
 The valley narrows to the Piotta canyon, and the line passes two spirals ("Piottino-Loops") to lose 200 m in height before reaching Faido.
 Two more spirals, known as the "Biaschina-Loops", lead the line down to Giornico, at an altitude of 391 m.

 By the time the line has arrived at Biasca, at an altitude of 293 m, the valley has widened, and the gradient reduced.
-From Biasca station the line continues to follow the Ticino as far as Bellinzona, at an altitude of 241 m and the capital of the canton of Ticino.
+From Biasca the line continues to follow the Ticino as far as Bellinzona, at an altitude of 241 m and the capital of the canton of Ticino.

-Bellinzona - Luino / Locarno
+Bellinzona–Luino / Locarno

-Just beyond Bellinzona station, a major junction is reached at Giubiasco.
+Just beyond Bellinzona, a major junction is reached at Giubiasco.
 Here the original main line branches off what is now considered the main Gotthard line to Lugano and Chiasso.

 What was originally considered the main line continues down the valley of the Ticino, crossing the Italian border and continuing to meet the Italian railway system at Pino on the eastern shore of Lake Maggiore.
 The line beyond Pino to the Italian town of Luino, although Italian-owned, has always been operated as part of the Swiss system.

 At Cadenazzo on the line to Pino, a further branch crosses the Ticino and runs a short distance down the western shore of Lago Maggiore to a terminus at the Swiss resort town of Locarno.
-Transfer can be made at Locarno station to the international metre gauge Domodossola–Locarno railway.
+Transfer can be made at Locarno to the international metre gauge Domodossola–Locarno railway.